osaukh/subspace-configurable-networks/README.md

 # subspace-configurable-networks

-The provided code was used to train SCN models and all baselines for the 2D transformations used in the paper 'Subspace-Configurable Networks'.
+This repository contains the code that was used to train subspace-configurable networks (SCNs) and all baselines for the 2D transformations used in the paper 'Representing Input Transformations by Low-Dimensional Parameter Subspaces'.

+Also see the [interactive SCN's beta-subspace visualization page](https://subspace-configurable-networks.pages.dev) for all experiments in the paper.

 The easiest way to train an SCN model on rotation is by running the ipython notebook `SCN_Example_MLP_FMNIST_rotation.ipynb` in Google Colab.
+The file includes SCN training, testing, performance plot and visualization of the beta-subspace.

+Training SCNs takes from several minutes to several hours depending on the model size, the number of dimensions $D$ and the available resources.

-Follow the instructions below to run the code from the command line.
+Follow the instructions below to run the code from a command line.
 We used Python 3.7.7.

 Install dependencies:
 ```